ChatScript/ChatScript/WIKI/ChatScript-Json.md

 }
 ```

-Note that JSON has no mechanism for sharing JSON subtrees.
-Hence anytime you create a JSON fact
-structure in CS, the facts will all be unique.

 JSON facts are triples where the subject is always the name of a JSON object or array.
 For objects, the verb of the fact is the name of a field and the object is its value.
 Such a structure might be composed of these facts: